webgraphe/phollow/README.md

-# Live PHP Error Tracking
+# Live PHP Script Monitoring

 [Phollow](https://github.com/webgraphe/phollow) (pronounced \\ˈfälō\\) is a lightweight PHP script monitoring utility for developers running a server in the background to track your application's performance and errors.